 - Checkr Dashboard

-- Hide records with Assessment "Clear" from the Pre-Adverse Action modal: When you begin the adverse action process, you can't select records assessed as Clear to include in the pre-adverse action notice.
+- Hide records with Assessment "Eligible" from the Pre-Adverse Action modal: When you begin the adverse action process, you can't select records assessed as Eligible to include in the pre-adverse action notice.

 Add new Assess Standard guidelines